Rug Care Guide for Moroccan Rugs

-DO: Vacuum 2-3 times per week to remove dirt and excess fuzz that may accumulate on the rugs surface.
+DO: Vacuum regularly to remove dirt and excess fuzz that may accumulate on the rugs surface.

 DON'T: Use a vacuum with a rotating bristle brush, as this could cause serious damage.

-DON'T: Overlook the option of getting your rug professionally vacuumed.
+DON'T: Overlook the option of getting your rug professionally vacuumed, washed, and cleaned.
 While consistent vacuuming is important for general maintenance, there may come a certain point when professional help is necessary.